 Solis and her siblings work as a team and help take care of housekeeping, lawn care, grocery shopping, financial management and doctor’s appointments.
 The respite caregivers help with basic tasks, such as preparing food, being present during bath-time to ensure safety and entertaining Solis’ mother.

 Respite care can improve general well being of the loved one, but it’s often underutilized, Billman says.
 This may be because caregivers don’t know where to find respite care or they prioritize other services.

 Many states have respite coalitions, like the one Billman works for.
 So, for starters, she recommends checking to see if your state has an organization like this, which can refer you to the best services in your area.
 Another place to look is your local area agencies on aging or your county senior services.
 They often have respite resources and sometimes even have vouchers to make it more affordable, Billman says.
 And, of course, you can also find individual respite caregivers for seniors on Care.com.

 Costs of respite care

-The costs of respite care can vary widely, especially depending on the type of program you decide to use, Billman says.
-She explains that day programs or group respite services outside the home are usually the most affordable.
+The costs of respite care can vary widely, especially depending on the type of program you decide to use.
+Billman notes that typically day programs or group respite services outside the home are usually the most affordable.
 Here’s a breakdown of national averages, according to a 2021 Genworth survey: